07 Sep TMF Hakkeeh

 The show started with a guy called Gabber Piet, a friend of DJ King Matthew at the time and he was an incredible plugger.
 A plugger is someone who works for a record label and whose task it is to get the music of the label played on the radio.
 His main task was to sell the music of acts like Critical Mass and 4 Tune Fairytales.
 At that time Duncan Stutterheim, the owner of ID&T had bought a club called Mystery World.
 Also known as The Fun Factory, The Hemkade and the North Sea Venue.

 ID&T had 20 minutes of broadcast time during TMF Hakkeeh.
-Duncan decided that ten minutes would be used for the Tomorrow World, presented by Gabber Piet and the remaining ten minutes would be used for Thunderdome on Tour.
+Duncan decided that ten minutes would be used for the Mystery World, presented by Gabber Piet and the remaining ten minutes would be used for Thunderdome on Tour.
 They asked me to take care of that part.
 Eventually, Gabber Piet and ID&T got into an argument and before I knew it, I was presenting the whole show.